soupi/learn-haskell-blog-generator/src/06-errors_and_files/01-either.md

 kind of computations.

-For example, if we had three characters and we wanted to try and parse each of them and then find the maximum between them, we could use the applicative interface:
+For example, if we had three characters and we wanted to try and parse each of them and then find the maximum between them; we could use the applicative interface:

 ```hs